opensearch-project/documentation-website/_api-reference/ingest-apis/ingest-pipelines.md

 # Ingest pipelines

-An _ingest pipeline_ is a sequence of steps that are applied to data as it is being ingested into a system.
-Each step in the pipeline performs a specific task, such as filtering, transforming, or enriching data.
+An _ingest pipeline_ is a sequence of _processors_ that are applied to documents as they are ingested into an index.
+Each [processor]({{site.url}}{{site.baseurl}}/api-reference/ingest-apis/ingest-processors/) in the pipeline performs a specific task, such as filtering, transforming, or enriching data.
 Ingest pipelines are a valuable tool to help you tailor data to your needs.

 Ingest pipelines consist of _processors_.
 Processors are customizable tasks that run in a sequential order as they appear in the request body.
 This order is important, as each processor depends on the output of the previous processor.
-OpenSearch [ingest processors]({{site.url}}{{site.baseurl}}/api-reference/ingest-apis/ingest-processors/) perform common transformations to your data, and the modified data appears in your index after each processor completes.
+The modified documents appear in your index after the processors are applied.

 Ingest pipelines in OpenSearch can only be managed using [ingest API operations]({{site.url}}{{site.baseurl}}/api-reference/ingest-apis/index/).
 {: .note}